aws-ia/taskcat/docs/examples/advanced.md

 # Advanced Examples

-This page covers more complex TaskCat configurations and use cases.
+This page covers more complex taskcat configurations and use cases.

 ## Multi-Test Configuration